jimm/patchmaster/site/file-format.md

 to a different location, PatchMaster will ask you for a file name.

-The edit command suspends PatchMaster and starts the editor defined by the environment variables `VISUAL` or `EDITOR`.
+The edit command suspends PatchMaster and starts the editor defined by the environment variables `PATCHMASTER_EDITOR`, `VISUAL` or `EDITOR` in that order.
 If neither of those are defined it tries 'vim', 'vi', and finally 'notepad.exe'.

 After editing a file, PatchMaster attempts to reload that file and continue with the same song list, song, and patch that was current when you edited